Sony A7R vs A7R III

-The Sony Alpha A7R and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in October 2013 and October 2017.
+The Sony Alpha A7R and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and October 2017.
 Both the A7R and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7R has a resolution of 36.2 megapixel, whereas the A7R III provides 42.2 MP.
+The A7R has a resolution of 36.2 megapixels, whereas the A7R III provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is somewhat larger (2 percent) than the Sony A7R.
 Moreover, the A7R III is substantially heavier (40 percent) than the A7R.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.